jozhw/multimodal_learning_T1/README.md

 4. [joint-fusion/create_image_molecular_mapping.py](https://github.com/DOE-LUCID/multimodal_learning_T1/blob/main/joint_fusion/create_image_molecular_mapping.py): Creates a file/dataframe containing matched WSI, gene expression, and clinical data for the TCGA samples.
 5. [joint-fusion/generate_rnaseq_embeddings.py](https://github.com/DOE-LUCID/multimodal_learning_T1/blob/main/joint_fusion/generate_rnaseq_embeddings.py): Generates RNASeq embeddings using a VAE.
 The VAE can be trained using this script directly, or the trained VAE can be used to generate embeddings for new samples.
 6. [joint-fusion/generate_wsi_embeddings.py](https://github.com/DOE-LUCID/multimodal_learning_T1/blob/main/joint_fusion/generate_wsi_embeddings.py): Generates WSI embeddings using a pretrained histology foundation model.
 Separate networks will be implemented later that can be trained over local data.
+7. [early_fusion_poc.py](https://github.com/DOE-LUCID/multimodal_learning_T1/blob/main/early_fusion_poc.py): Code for carrying out training of a GBM with the Cox-PH partial likelihood as the loss function.
+It uses early fusion using existing embeddings generated for the two modalities.